 - Remove the retainer springs with vice grips from the wheel cylinder and brake shoes.

-- Remove the brake line from the wheel cylinder with a line wrench.
+- Remove the brake line (brake pipe) from the wheel cylinder with a line wrench.
 (Brake fluid will spill from the open brake line, so a vacuum rubber cap may be used to prevent too much brake fluid loss from the brake master cylinder).

 - Unscrew each wheel cylinder bolt from the backing plate.

 - Unmount the old brake cylinder from the backing plate.